 - The second step is to then release this muscle tension and begin to notice what a relaxed muscle feels like as the tension drains away.

 By moving through the body, alternately tensing and relaxing different muscle groups in a certain order, one gains skill at recognizing and differentiating between the associated feelings of a tensed muscle and a completely relaxed one.
-When muscle tension is reduced, pain decreases.[59]
+When muscle tension is reduced, stress and pain decrease.[59]
 When PMR is first taught, it is often recommended to create tension and relaxation several times in the same muscle group.
 With each contraction and release, muscle tension decreases further.
 Body awareness is enhanced, and relaxation is deepened.
 Through repetitive practice, a person can then induce physical muscular relaxation at the first signs of physical tension that accompanies stress.
 After the practice, there may be one or two areas that a person finds is still tense, requiring the need to go back over that area or muscle group to tense and relax one or two more times.
 Refer to “Progressive Muscle Relaxation” to learn more about this technique and how to teach it to your patients.

 Evidence.
-PMR was originally used to treat symptoms of anxiety, but more recently it has been found to be effective for treating a wide variety of clinical conditions.
+PMR was originally used to treat symptoms of anxiety and stress, but more recently it has been found to be effective for treating a wide variety of clinical conditions.[292]
 It has been extensively studied for treatment of insomnia and headaches.
 The American Academy of Sleep Medicine concluded, based on 17 studies, that PMR was 1 of only 3 nonpharmacologic treatments empirically supported for treatment of chronic insomnia.
 It has been shown to help relax the body and mind at bedtime, allowing one to fall asleep more easily and to have a more restful night’s sleep.[60]
-It also has been found helpful in managing chronic neck pain.[61]
+Practice of PMR has been shown to alter sleep architecture prior to overnight sleep or naps.[293,294] It also has been found helpful in managing chronic neck pain.[61,295] PMR has also been found to be an effective treatment for tension, migraine headaches and tinnitus.[62,63,296]

-- PMR can be readily adapted to minimize the risk of triggering pain in injured or painful areas.
+PMR can be readily adapted to minimize the risk of triggering pain in injured or painful areas.
 A person can simply avoid tensing up those specific areas of the body.
 Another adaptation of PMR is progressive relaxation (PR), which includes sequential relaxation of muscles, without muscle contraction.
-This is helpful for individuals that find the muscle tightening process of PMR difficult due to their specific health problems, such as recent surgery, pain, fibromyalgia, etc. PR is preferred by some people because they find it uncomfortable to contract muscles that are already tense.
+This is helpful for individuals who find the muscle tightening process of PMR difficult due to their specific health problems, such as recent surgery, pain, fibromyalgia, etc. PR is preferred by some people because they find it uncomfortable to contract muscles that are already tense.

-- Refer to “Progressive Muscle Relaxation” and “Progressive Relaxation” for more information.
+Refer to “Progressive Muscle Relaxation” and “Progressive Relaxation” for more information.

 3. Autogenic Training